Tinpushers/zwifit/README.md

 FTMS Control Point characteristic is provided to allow automatic setting of the incline on your treadmill.
 I have tested this with KinoMap but not with Zwift.
 Negative values (Decline) cannot be passed through this characteristic.

+I haven't had chance to fully implement the incline settings into setttings.conf so whenever you run the initial setup, the treadmill settings will be overwritten.
+Just add ..

+exports.maxinc = 15;	// maximum incline treadmill is capable of
+exports.mininc = -3;	// minimum incline treadmill is capable of
+exports.minstep = 1;	// minimum increment to change incline by (currently only 1 is supported)

+to your settings.conf after running the initial setup otherwise you'll get an error.

 ## Contributing

 Pull requests are welcome!
 Do your best to emulate the code around what you are editing.